 Mount Wellington Tailings.5 – A wider image showing the second overflow weir, the earth dam behind can be seen clearly.

-Mount Wellington Tailings.6 – A closer image of the lower weir, there is an access ladder inside for maintenance purposes.
+Mount Wellington Tailings.6 – Another image of the lower weir.
+There is an access ladder inside for maintenance purposes.

-Mount Wellington Tailings.9 – A wide image looking across the lagoon, showing both the overflow weirs and the height of the dam wall behind.
+Mount Wellington Tailings.9 – A wide image looking across the lagoon.
+This shows both the overflow weirs along with the height of the dam wall behind.

-Mount Wellington Tailings.10 – The final image on this page, an overall view of the Wheal Maid Valley showing the size of the tailings dam area, and how scarred the land is from several hundred years of mining.
+Mount Wellington Tailings.10 – The final image on this page.
+An overall view of the Wheal Maid Valley showing the size of the tailings dam area.
+The land is scarred due to so many years of mining.

 Wheal Jane Mine